mrmans0n/image-getter/README.md

 image-getter
 ============

-A proxy for getting directly the images of some services based on their public url links.
+A proxy/facade for getting directly the images of some services based on their public url links.

 Services     	 | Endpoint
 -----------------|---------------